“I could not have slept tonight if I had left that helpless little creature to perish on the ground.”

 William Arthur Ward

 Take home a dog or cat to be your new best friend.
-We have standard adoption rates but we also offer special deals from time to time.
+We have standard adoption rates, but we also offer specials from time to time.
 Watch Facebook and our website for more information.

 How Pet Adoption Works